When: Friday, December 30, 2017 - 12:30pm ET / ABC

 Memphis is known for Elvis, the blues and barbecue, but in the beginning of January, a patriotic clash of College football postseason makes the Liberty Bowl one of the best times of the year.

-The annual Liberty Bowl is set to take place this year on Friday, December 30, 2016 at 12 p.m.
-ET ( ESPN ), and will take place at Memorial Stadium in Memphis, home field of the Memphis Tigers football team.
+The annual Liberty Bowl is set to take place this year on Friday, December 30, 2017 at 12:30 p.m.
+ET ( ABC ), and will take place at Memorial Stadium in Memphis, home field of the Memphis Tigers football team.

 Pitting teams from the SEC and Conference USA, this popular bowl game draws football betting fans from across the country to root for their favorite football squad and a coveted postseason title.